VladimirSiv/VladimirSiv.github.io/_posts/2022-07-01-creating-systemd-services.md

 ---
 title: "Understanding systemd and creating Linux services"
 page_title: "Understanding systemd and creating Linux services"
-excerpt: "Learning about the basics of systemd, dependencies, unit files, service configuration, and how to set up custom applications as systemd services"
+excerpt: "Delve into the fundamentals of systemd, covering dependencies, unit files, and service configuration.
+Explore the process of configuring custom applications as systemd services.
+Learn how to efficiently manage and run applications using systemd within your system."
 date: July 1, 2022
 toc: true
 toc_label: "Content"